jonaskello/tslint-immutable/README.md

 ## TSLint Rules

-In addition to immutable rules this project also contains a few rules for enforcing a functional style of programming and a few other rules.
+In addition to immutable rules this project also contains a few rules for enforcing a functional style of programming.
 The following rules are available:

 * [Immutability rules](#immutability-rules)
   * [readonly-keyword](#readonly-keyword)